rGitcy/TCM-Data-Mining_papers/README.md

-Recommended-read papers on TCM/RE
+Some recommended papers on TCM/DM
 ===
-TCM:traditional Chinese medicine    RE:relationship extraction
+TCM:traditional Chinese medicine    DM:data mining

 Contributed by Ruijie Wu and Chunyang Ruan